EdwinWalela/edwinwalela/content/posts/the-beginning.md

 Writing software that people (or myself) get to use is something I live for.
 I recently discoverd that helping others do the same is something I enjoy too.
 My goal is to share the knowledge I've acquired, engage with and inspire other developers to do the same.

+Articles will feature writing, testing and deploying server-side applications using NodeJS.
+Some of the areas I'll cover include web crawiling, sockets, Discord bots and database hosting among others.

 ### Target Audience

-Learning the fundamentals of a language before diving into projects is the best way to avoid the frustrations of debugging code.
-The first post will feature a crash-course which I believe will be a good way to kick off this journey.
+Learning the fundamentals of a language before diving into projects is the best way to avoid frustrations when debugging code.
+The first article will feature a crash-course which I believe will be a good way to kick off this journey.
 Therefore, anyone with prior programming experience in any other language will be able to follow along.

 The crash-course will only cover the basics of the language.
 As we progress through different projects, you will get to learn more.

+> Some ideas may seem impossible but one day they will feel inevitable.

-#### Buckle up, the journey is about to start...
+#### Buckle up, the journey is about to begin...